-If you’ve forgotten your EIN, there are a few ways to do an EIN number lookup:
+If you’ve forgotten your EIN, there are a few ways to do an EIN lookup:

 Contact the IRS to find your EIN

-If you can't find your EIN on any of your documents, you can contact the IRS, but you'll need to call them Monday through Friday between 7 a.m. and 7 p.m. local time.
+If you can't find your EIN on any of your documents, you can contact the IRS at 800-829-4933, but you'll need to call them Monday through Friday between 7 a.m. and 7 p.m. local time.

-If your EIN has changed recently, and your EIN is probably different on older documents, this should be your first option.
-Be sure that the person contacting the IRS is authorized to do so, such as a sole proprietor, partner in a partnership or corporate officer.
+If your EIN changed recently and isn’t on older documents, this should be your first option.
+Be sure that the person contacting the IRS is authorized to do so.
+Authorized people generally include the sole proprietor, a partner in a partnership or a corporate officer.

 Check anywhere your EIN could be recorded

-The nature of your business may require that you regularly look up EINs of other businesses, or you may want to look up another business's EIN to validate their information.
+The nature of your business may require that you regularly look up EINs of other companies, or you may want to look up another business's EIN to validate their information.

 If the company is publicly traded and registered with the Securities and Exchange Commission (SEC), you can use the SEC's EDGAR system to look up such a company's EIN for free.
-For nonprofit organizations, you can do an EIN lookup for them on Guidestar.
+You can do an EIN lookup for nonprofit organizations on Guidestar.

-If a company is not registered with the SEC and is privately held, it will be more difficult since there’s no central EIN database for these companies.
+If a company is not registered with the SEC, it will be more difficult since there’s no central EIN database for these companies.
 Here are a few strategies you can use:

 - Contact the company's accountant or financing office and ask for the EIN, though they don’t have to provide it.

-- Try to find the company’s W2, or any local or federal filings that may be online.
+- Search for the company on the secretary of state’s website or seek out other local or federal filings that may be online.

 - Hire a service or use a paid database to do the EIN search.